LiorVainer/4rest/README.md

 #### 2) Request Config

-You can set a `requestConfig` of type `CachiosRequestConfig` for attaching metadata to a request (like headers, params, etc.)
+You can set a `requestConfig` of type `AxiosRequestConfig` for attaching metadata to a request (like headers, params, etc.)

 `requestConfig` can be set for each method seperatly or make one general config for all methods